-- An Employer of Record (EOR) is a third-party organization that legally employs workers on your behalf without requiring a local entity, handling payroll, taxes, administrative duties, benefits management, and compliance while you maintain day-to-day work direction.
+- An Employer of Record (EOR) is a third-party company that legally employs workers on your behalf in countries where you lack a local entity, managing payroll, taxes, benefits, and compliance, while you oversee their day-to-day work.

-- Setting up your own legal entity provides complete control over operations and stronger local presence but requires significant upfront investment, ongoing administrative costs, compliance obligations, and months of preparation time.
+- Setting up your own legal entity offers full operational control and a stronger local presence but demands significant upfront costs, ongoing administration, compliance, and time.

-- Choose EOR when you need quick market entry, require flexibility for testing markets or short-term projects, lack in-house expertise in local regulations, or want to reduce administrative burden and compliance risks.
+- Choose an EOR when you need rapid market entry, flexibility for short-term projects, lack local regulatory expertise, or want to minimize administrative and compliance burdens.

-- Choose your own entity when planning a significant long-term presence with larger teams, requiring full control over HR policies and company culture, needing to customize employment contracts, or wanting to establish strong local brand credibility.
+- Choose your own entity when you plan a long-term presence with larger teams, require full control over HR policies and contracts, or aim to build strong local brand credibility.

-Need help with your international expansion?, contact our team to learn how we can support your global growth.
+Need help with your international expansion?
+Contact our team to learn how we can help streamline your global expansion.

-- Registering your business with local authorities, opening bank accounts and securing the right licenses
+- Registering with local authorities and securing licenses

-- Navigating local tax codes, labor laws, and ongoing compliance requirements
+- Navigating local tax, labor laws, and ongoing compliance

 What is an Employer of Record (EOR)?[toc=What is an EOR]

-An Employer of Record (EOR) is a third-party organization that legally employs workers on your behalf in a particular country, taking on all the employer responsibilities so you don’t have to set up your own local entity.
-In our experience managing remote employees for global businesses, we can attest that an Employer of Record (EOR) is a game-changer for companies looking to expand quickly, remain compliant with local labor laws, and avoid the administrative headaches of global workforce management.
-With an Employer of Record, you maintain day-to-day control over your team’s work, while EOR handles the legal, payroll, and compliance heavy lifting behind the scenes.
+An Employer of Record (EOR) is a third-party organization that legally employs workers on your behalf in a specific country, handling all employer responsibilities so you don’t need to set up your own local entity.
+For US-based companies expanding globally, an Employer of Record is a proven solution to quickly enter new markets while staying compliant with local labor laws and avoiding administrative burdens.

-Here’s what an Employer of Record typically manages for you:
+Here’s what an Employer of Record typically handles:

-- Withholding and filing employment-related taxes and social contributions.
+- Withholding and filing employment taxes and social contributions

-- Navigating complex local labor laws and keeping your business compliant
+- Navigating complex local labor laws to keep your business compliant

 - Managing onboarding, offboarding, and all employment documentation